mch-fauzy/data-science/README.md

 	- [Supervised Learning: Rock-Paper-Scissor Image Recognition](https://github.com/mch-fauzy/Data-Science/blob/main/Machine_Learing/Supervised_Learning/Classification/Rock_Paper_Scissor_Image_Recognition/Rock-Paper-Scissor_Tensorflow.ipynb) A classification model that can recognize images of the Rock-Paper-Scissor game using Tensorflow.

+	- [Supervised Learning: Rock or Mine Classification](https://github.com/mch-fauzy/Data-Science/blob/main/Machine_Learing/Supervised_Learning/Classification/Rock_or_Mine_Classification/Rock%20or%20Mine%20Classification_KNN.ipynb) A classification model that can distinguish the difference between a rock or a sea mine based on the response of the 60 separate sonar frequencies using K-Nearest Neighbors.

 	- [Unsupervised Learning: Customer Segmentation](https://github.com/mch-fauzy/Data-Science/blob/main/Machine_Learing/Unsupervised_Learning/Clustering/Customer_Segmentation/Customer%20Segmentation_KPrototypes.ipynb) A clustering model for customer segmentation based on purchase history and data of buyers using KPrototypes.